The Simplicial Model of Univalent Foundations (after Voevodsky): The Simplicial Model

 In constructing a universe $\UU$ intended to represent $\alpha$-small Kan fibrations, one might expect (by the Yoneda lemma) to simply define $(\UU)_n$ as the set of $\alpha$-small fibrations over $\Delta[n]$.
 This definition has two problems: firstly, it gives not sets, but proper classes; and secondly, it is not strictly functorial, since pullback is functorial only up to isomorphism.

 Some extra technical device is therefore needed to resolve these issues.
-Several possible solutions exist; we take the approach of passing to isomorphism classes, having first added well-orderings to the mix so that fibrations have no non-trivial automorphisms (without which the crucial Lemmas~\ref{lemma:w-preserves-lims}, \ref{lemma:w-representable} would fail).
+Several possible solutions exist\footnote{Other possible approaches include ones based on the general results of \cite{hofmann:on-the-interpretation} and \cite{lumsdaine-warren:local-universes}, or taking $\UU_n$ as $[(\int\! \Delta[n])^\op, \Sets_{<\alpha}]$ as in \cite{hofmann-streicher:lifting-grothendieck-universes}.}; we take the approach of passing to isomorphism classes, having first added well-orderings to the mix so that fibrations have no non-trivial automorphisms (without which the crucial Lemmas~\ref{lemma:w-preserves-lims}, \ref{lemma:w-representable} would fail).
 We emphasise, however, that this is the sole reason for introducing the well-orderings: they are of no intrinsic interest or significance.

 \begin{definition} A \emph{well-ordered morphism} of simplicial sets consists of an ordinary map of simplicial sets $f \colon Y \to X$, together with a function assigning to each simplex $x \in X_n$ a well-ordering on the fiber $Y_x := f^{-1}(x) \subseteq Y_n$.